Academic Research

 K-12 Educational Equity Research

 Certain subgroups of students tend to be underrepresented within K-12 "gifted" programs due to a variety of causes, such as biased teacher nominations and culturally insensitive standardized testing.
-Having witnessed this lack of representation myself as a student, I was interested in identifying potential solutions to the identification disparity.
+Having witnessed a lack of minority representation myself as a G/T student, I was interested in identifying potential policy solutions.

 In this literature review, I explore the causes of and potential solutions to a lack of minority representation.
 I also interview professors and high school educators to gain a holistic understanding of the complexities surrounding identification for underrepresented students.
 Ultimately, I identify 3 key solutions: Universal Screening, Local Norming, and Frontloading.

-My work has been accepted for and is currently pending publication in theĀ Journal of Student Research.
+Publication: This paper has been accepted to and is currently pending publication in the Journal of Student Research.
 It is also available here.

 AI Emotion Extraction Research

-Our research is available as an arXiv preprint.
+Publication: Our paper has been submitted to the 2025 ACM Web Science Conference and is available as an arXiv preprint.